up9inc/mockintosh/Roadmap.md

     - Ability to provide python function/object to alter response
     - Both successful and failed responses intercepted

-## Milestone 5 - WIP
+## Milestone 5 - Complete v0.4

 1. Automatic CORS
 1. Ability to refer to external files containing request _and_ response bodies
     - make it secure by disallowing files outside mock config hierarchy
 1. Clear status in log on which service addresses are listened to
     - right before `Mock server is ready!` have series of log lines
     - each line with clear URL of mock `Serving at http://<bind address>:port the mock for <service comment>`
 1. have own server signature like `Mockintosh/<version>`
 1. fix pip install
 1. Multi-response functionality
 1. Automatic image placeholders
 1. allow specifying bind address via CLI option

+## Milestone 6

 1. Dataset support
+1. SSL support

 ## Milestone N

-1. base64-encoded body strings, for binary responses
-1. SSL support
 1. Ability to match request body by regexp
-1. Content-Length that self-maintains, unless chunked transfer (default), some other magical HTTP protocol things ( Accept etc)
 1. Import from OpenAPI and Postman collections
 1. template helpers: random numbers, strings, dates, names, addresses etc
 1. jsonSchema extraction from body
 1. referencing multipart/urlencoded fields in matchers and templates
+1. base64-encoded body strings, for binary responses
+1. Content-Length that self-maintains, unless chunked transfer (default), some other magical HTTP protocol things ( Accept etc)

 ## Milestone N